 why we exist

 Pro Baristas exists to solve two problems – the shortage of skilled coffee workers in the booming speciality sector and the desperation of unemployed young people without the skills or experience to get in the door.
-We're committed to the highest level of speciality coffee training (just look where out graduates work!) while insisting on opening pathways to those who wouldn't normally get the chance.
+We're committed to the highest level of speciality coffee training (just look where our graduates work!) while insisting on opportunities for those who wouldn't normally get the chance.

 Within a year, Pro Baristas had trained more than 100 people, from hands-on taster sessions with people lacking in confidence to advanced certificate courses with ambitious career seekers intent on advancing in the field.
+We now engage more than 250 people each year.
 A wave of additional support has come from CriSeren Foundation and The Goodall Foundation to expand the concept, share it with others and develop financial sustainability.
-We also work with Falcon Coffees, Espresso Solutions, Gnarled Apple Productions, the Speciality Coffee Association of Europe, Coffee Doctor, BUNN and Well Grounded, as well as dozens of coffee businesses.
+We provide training for the YMCA Downslink Group, Whitehawk Inn, LVS, St John’s College, and Jobcentre Plus while working with Falcon Coffees, Square Mile Coffee, Espresso Solutions, Gnarled Apple Productions, HasBean, the Speciality Coffee Association, Coffee Doctor, BUNN and Victoria Arduino, as well as dozens of other coffee businesses.

 Ben has worked with and written about coffee for nearly 20 years, first as an avid hobbyist and later as a professional.
 He also has 15 years' experience in political journalism in the U.S. and co-publishes Longberry, an occasional journal of coffee.